20 of the Best Romantic Getaways in the UK for Couples to Visit in 2021

 Camping in the Forest

-We’ve teamed up with the Forestry Commission to offer a range of campsites in the serenity of a Great British woodland.
-Camping in the Forest hosts campers in a variety of locations, from the New Forest to the Cairngorms.
+We have teamed up with Forestry England and Forestry and Land Scotland to offer a range of campsites in the serenity of a Great British woodland.
+Camping in the Forest hosts campers in a variety of locations, from the New Forest to the Cairngorms and members of the Club can benefit from a 15% discount on pitches.

 Glamping is a great way to have the outdoor experience, without the hassle of assembling your unit.
 We provide accommodation so that you don’t have to.
 We offer a range of glamping options on some of our campsites, including pods, yurts and safari tents.